ansible/ansible-lint/docs/installing_source.md

 (install-ansible-lint-source)=

-# Installing Ansible-lint from source code
+# Installing from source code

 **Note**: pip 19.0+ is required for installation from the source repository.
 Please consult the [PyPA User Guide] to learn more about managing Pip versions.